The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 📍Some museums: Musée d’Orsay, Art Institute of Chicago, Van Gogh Museum

 One of his very last works, painted in Auvers-sur-Oise shortly before his death.
-This painting, crossed by a stormy sky, dead-end paths, and threatening crows, is often seen as a prophetic vision.
-It bears witness to the tragic grandeur of his art.
+This painting, crossed by a stormy sky, dead-end paths, and menacing crows, is often seen as a prophetic vision.
+It testifies to the tragic grandeur of his art.

 📍Where to see it?
 Van Gogh Museum – Amsterdam